daviddefitero/fullstackopen-exercises/README.md

 ## 📝 Description

-This repository contains my solutions to the exercises from the **Open FullStack** course.
+This repository contains my solutions to the exercises from the **Full Stack Open** course.
 This comprehensive training program covers full-stack web development, from frontend to backend, with a strong focus on best practices and modern tools.

 ---